Skip to main content

 Annotation links cannot be added to audio files.

-Add annotation links to your video
+Add an annotation link to your video

-You can enter timestamps manually in the "Start" and End fields, or adjust them in the customization timeline.
+You can enter timestamps manually in the "Start" and "End" fields, or adjust them in the customization timeline.
 Drag and drop the annotation marker to the desired time or click and hold either side of the marker to expand and shorten its duration.

 Click "Add annotation link" to add a separate annotation to the same video.
-Manage multiple Annotation Links by collapsing or expanding each link title.
+Manage multiple annotation links by collapsing or expanding each link title.

 Tip